MichaelDeBoey/gatsby-remark-embedder/README.md

 from within your browser onto a separate line (surrounded by empty lines) and replace it with the proper embed-code.

+It also exports a remark plugin directly.
+Read more about how to use that below.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->